 I bought these windscreen foam covers for my iRig Mic HD, and they will fit other handheld microphones as well.
 They are super cheap and it's fun when my audience notices that I've switched colors.

 Putting my iPad, tablet, phone, or microphone into a voice isolation booth significantly reduces background noise and echoes.
 I use an isolation booth when I record voice overs because it gives my productions a crisp clear recording.
 One of these would make for an excellent classroom recording center!
-A cheaper option is to buy acoustic foam and make your own isolation boxes.
+A much cheaper option is to buy acoustic foam and make your own isolation boxes.

 I use the Nootle to mount my iPad on a tripod for recording videos or for using my iPad as a teleprompter.
 The Nootle is adjustable and fits small Android tablets, iPads minis, and other tablets.
 It does not expand large enough to hold an iPad Pro.